Meet Ann Parks, Abstract Photographer

 Sure, I could list out the achievements I've had.
 Show you the exhibitions I've trotted off to lugging prints around.
 I could list out the galleries where my artwork has spent a couple months on a vacation from me.
 I could note the publications and share the magazines were my work has been showcased.

 Those events meant something to me.
 But I've got a sneaky intuition that those things don't mean that much to you.

 But just in case, here it is: proof that I am certified with an official stamp of approval.

-And if what I have doesn't work for you, I hope you will consider that the most important thing in purchasing art is that you are not buying an object that hangs on a wall.
+And if what I offer as wall art doesn't work for you, your home, or office, I hope you will consider that the most important thing in purchasing art is that you are not buying an object that hangs on a wall.
 You are buying hundreds of hours of errors, experiments, frustrations, and a sprinkle of pure joy.
 There's a piece of heart and soul in each artist's piece.
 So basically you are buying a small piece of someone else's life.
 So learn about the artist before you make that investment, just like you are doing here.
 And when the right artist speaks to your heart and soul, take notice.